vundavillisowmya2124/Snack__Attack/README.md

 - 📈 Real-time score tracking
 - ☠️ Game Over screen with **Restart (R)** and **Quit (Q)** options
 - 🐍 Snake with a blackish body and a visible white face
-- 🎨 Green background for a retro vibe
+- 🎨 Green background, just like Nokia days

 ## 🛠️ Technologies Used